• Skip to primary navigation

 • Once the yeast mixture is looking creamy and bubbly, add the oil, sugar, potatoes, and salt.
 Stir.

-• Continue kneading for a couple of minutes on speed 2, slowly adding more flour until the dough pulls away from the sides of the bowl.
+• Continue kneading for a few minutes on speed 2, slowly adding more flour, as needed, until the dough pulls away from the sides of the bowl.

 • When finished kneading, the sides of the bowl should be looking fairly clean.
 Drizzle a bit of oil into the side of the bowl and let the mixer spread the oil to grease the sides.